Australia is updating its rules for its TV watershed.

 Indian community radio stations (CRS) are up in arms against a government order mandating daily submission of programmes that they broadcast.
 The move, they say, smacks of censorship and will prove to be a logistical nightmare.

-The Community Radio Forum and several CR stations plan to protest against the decision and hope to meet information and broadcasting (I&B) ministry representatives next week.
+Forum and several CR stations plan to protest against the decision and hope to meet information and broadcasting (I&B) ministry representatives next week.

 In an order dated April 30 the I&B ministry directed radio stations: